This project is supported by the L'OCCITANE Foundation.

 Supported Project

-In 2023-2024, the L'OCCITANE Foundation supports CBM Italia Onlus and its project which aims to contribute to reduction of avoidable blindness and visual impairment among children aged 0-18 years living in most vulnerable indigenous communities and surrounding coastal districts in East Godavari District, Kakinada & Konaseema in the state of Andhra Pradesh.
+From 2023 to 2026, the L'OCCITANE Foundation supports CBM Italia Onlus and its project which aims to reduce and prevent avoidable blindness and visual impairment among children aged 0-18 years living in most vulnerable indigenous communities and surrounding coastal districts in East Godavari District, Kakinada & Konaseema in the state of Andhra Pradesh.
+It does so through a comprehensive approach encompassing awareness, capacity building of service providers at community, primary and secondary level on different child eye conditions and provision of high-quality pediatric ete specialised services.

-In particular, the project is aimed at ensuring that children in the most marginalised rural areas, including girls, children with disabilities and those from indigenous population have access to high quality, inclusive comprehensive eye care and rehabilitation.
-In doing so, it contributes towards sustainable coverage, availability, accessibility and quality of child eye health services among marginalised populations, bridging the current gaps in service provision and paving the way towards ensuring the Continuum of Care.
-The project will provide high quality specialised child eye health care to a total of 188.220 children, estimated to be the 36% of the total children population in the target area (513.883 children).
+In particular, the project provides high quality nd comprehensive eye health cares to children in the most marginalised rural areas, including girls, children with disabilities and those from indigenous population.
+In doing so, it contributes towards sustainable coverage, availability, accessibility and quality of child eye health services among marginalised populations, bridging the current gaps in service provision and paving the way for the Continuum of Care.

 The project will work to create an integrated and people centred child eye health system, for both screening and referral services, tailored also to geographical accessibility and socio-cultural acceptance.
-Strengthened screening will be matched with effective referrals to the tertiary level hospital, run by the Srikiran Institute of Ophthalmologist (S.I.O.), partner of this project and at the present moment the only eye care provider in the target area for paediatric ophthalmology, whose capacities to deliver high quality and inclusive child eye health services will be further strengthened.
+Strengthened screening will be matched with effective referrals to the tertiary level hospital, run by the Srikiran Institute of Ophthalmologist (S.I.O.), a partner of this project, whose capacities to deliver high quality and inclusive child eye health services will be further strengthened.

 Some Figures